 The Autumn Garden

 The garden at Eden has many wonderful treasures to discover in autumn.
-The Natal Flame Bush for example is a rare tree worth finding near the poplar trees with its stunning orange flowers and the Brazilian Red Cloak looks spectacular near the Fiddlesticks sculpture.
+The Natal Flame Bush for example is a rare tree with its stunning orange flowers and the Brazilian Red Cloak looks spectacular near the Fiddlesticks sculpture.
 In the perennial garden, salvias, canna lilies and dahlias strut their stuff, and a drift of pink windflowers meander under the olive trees.
 It can also be a surprising time for bulbs, with autumn crocus flowering after rain and the stunning red Jacobean lily blooming blood red.

 Autumn is also lovely for some more common garden stalwarts.
 It’s the beginning of the Camellia season, the peak flowering for Purple Glory Bushes, and a time when Angels Trumpets scent the air with their perfumed bells.